Add SCORM content packages to your course

 Launch Behavior settings control the initial appearance of the content when first launched by the student.

-Although usually there is no need to change default settings, Compatibility Settings can help in troubleshooting course content packages that encounter errors, fail to launch, or have other problems.
+Although usually there's no need to change default settings, Compatibility Settings can help in troubleshooting course content packages that encounter errors, fail to launch, or have other problems.

 As with all the advanced settings, but especially here, if you do feel there is a need to adjust the Compatibility Settings, you should first contact your institution for assistance and guidance.